-If your organization isn't already using Cloud Identity or G Suite, some of your employees might be using consumer accounts to access Google services.
+If your organization isn't already using Cloud Identity or Google Workspace, some of your employees might be using consumer accounts to access Google services.
 A consumer account is owned and managed by the individual who created the account.
 Your organization therefore has no control over the configuration, security, and lifecycle of these consumer accounts.

 This document describes how to consolidate existing consumer accounts so that you achieve the following results:

 - Only managed user accounts are used to access Google services.

 - Your organization has full control over the configuration, security, and lifecycle of user accounts.

 - If you use an external IdP, all user accounts have a matching identity in your external identity provider (IdP) and can be used for single sign-on.

 Before you consolidate your consumer accounts, make sure that you identify a suitable onboarding plan and complete the prerequisites for consolidating your existing user accounts.